Lioydiano/Dodas/README.md

 The queen defends herself by spawning bold shooting `Z` zombies and walking `Z` zombies.

-The queen also spawns `=` walls to protect herself when hitted.
+The queen also spawns `=` walls to protect herself when hitten.

 You must kill the queen as fast as possible, because the zombies will keep spawning.

 ### Controls

-⚠️ sadly, on MacOS you must always press `enter` to send commands

 - `w`/`a`/`s`/`d` to move (up/left/down/right, uppercase `A`/`S`/`D` also work)
 - `Q` to quit (lowercase `q` won't work because it caused unintentional exits)